 The Board considers that all the Directors have suitable competence and calibre to add strength and objectivity to the Company’s activities, and bring considerable experience in scientific, operational and financial management within the Pharmaceutical and Biotechnology sector.

-The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.
-A new Non-Executive Chairman and Non-Executive Director have been recently appointed to ensure the Board has the right composition to maintain positive momentum in driving the Company vision.
+The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group, and has the right composition to maintain positive momentum in driving the Company vision.

 The Chairman, in conjunction with the Company Secretary, ensures that the Directors’ knowledge is kept up to date on key issues and developments pertaining to the Group, its operational environment and to the Directors’ responsibilities as members of the Board.
 In addition, procedures are in place to enable the Directors to obtain independent professional advice in the furtherance of their duties, if necessary, at the Company's expense.